-The number of teacher preparation program completers has decreased in every subject area over time.
-Physics, chemistry, high school math, and world languages were areas where principals reported difficulty finding applicants-these areas also have relatively fewer teacher preparation program completers.
+The number of teacher preparation program completers has decreased in every subject area.
+Physics, chemistry, high school math, and world languages were areas for which principals reported difficulty finding applicants; these areas also have relatively fewer teacher preparation program completers.

 World Languages And English As A Second Language.
-In the 2023 OEA survey, approximately 50 percent of principals reported no applicants or no satisfactory applicants for world languages and English as a second language positions and approximately two-thirds reported there were fewer applicants than five years ago.
-There were 54 ESL teacher preparation program completers between SY 2018 and 2022 compared to 141 between 2013 and 2017, and 76 world languages teacher preparation program completers between 2018 and 2022, one less than from 2013 to 2017.
-With the increase in immigration to the United States this past year, universities will need to work harder in recruiting students in these subjects.^p
+In the 2023 OEA survey, approximately 50 percent of principals reported no applicants or no satisfactory applicants for world languages and ESL positions, and approximately two-thirds reported fewer applicants than 5 years earlier.
+For ESL, there were 54 teacher preparation program completers between school years 2018 and 2022, compared to 141 between 2013 and 2017.
+For world languages, there were 76 teacher preparation program completers between 2018 and 2022, and 77 from 2013 to 2017.
+With the recent increase in immigration to the United States, universities will need to work harder in recruiting students in these subjects.m

 Exceptional Children.
-Another critical shortage area is teachers of exceptional child.
-In 2023, 35.4 percent of principals reported no available or no satisfactory applicants for exceptional child teaching positions and 84.2 percent reported fewer or considerably fewer applicants compared to five years ago, which is a 28.6 percent increase over 2019 (55.5 percent).
-Nearly one-third of open positions posted on KEPS for the 2023 school year were for exceptional child teachers and there were 375 fewer teacher preparation program completers for exceptional children in 2018 to 2022 compared to 2013 to 2017.
+Another critical shortage area is teachers of exceptional children.
+In 2023, 35.4 percent of principals reported no available or no satisfactory applicants for exceptional child teaching positions and 84.2 percent reported fewer or considerably fewer applicants compared to 5 years earlier, a 28.6 percentage point increase over 2019 (55.5 percent).
+Nearly one-third of open positions posted on KEPS for SY 2023 were for exceptional child teachers, and there were 375 fewer teacher preparation program completers for exceptional children in 2018 to 2022 compared to 2013 to 2017.
 In SY 2023, a disproportionately high percentage of exceptional child teaching certificates were emergency certificates (5.2 percent).
 Exceptional child teachers were also identified as federal critical shortage areas in 2020 and 2024.